Announcement - January 14, 2009

 The two deferrals are for two different purposes, although they both rely on a cash cushion many school and community college districts have after they receive December local property tax revenues.
 The $250 million deferral previously approved that is scheduled to be repaid in April is solely to save cash for the state, so that it may avoid borrowing additional money in revenue anticipation notes.
 The newly proposed $230 million proposal is meant to minimize the amount of new money the state is required to provide K-12 and community college districts under Proposition 98 (and also saves the state cash).
 By reducing current year legal expenditures and providing them instead in the budget year, the state is able to reduce its deficit (through reduction of the Prop.
 98 guarantee) by billions.

-- What if the later repayment of the January and February deferrals creates a cash problem for our district?
+- What if the later repayment of the January and February deferrals creates a cash problem

 If your district is going to incur a real cash shortfall because newly proposed deferral wouldn't be repaid until July, contact either Kimi Shigetani or Theresa Tena on the League staff.
 While the proposed deferral would avoid significant current year cuts and thus may be preferable, we understand some districts might need assistance to manage without the state-provided cash.
 We are exploring language that could minimize the deferral for some districts and private sector cash-management solutions to mitigate this proposal if necessary.